metacpan/metacpan-cpan-extracted/distros/L/LaTeX-Easy-Templates/README.md

 failure should not cause any convern.

-In order to run all tests download the tarball of this module, extract it, enter the directory and do:
+In order to run all tests download the tarball distribution of this module from CPAN
+(there is a link on the left side of the module's page for that), extract it, enter the directory and do:

     perl Makefile.PL
     make all